pupil-labs/pupil/docs/dependencies-windows.md

 We will make a directory called `work` at `C:\work` and will use this directory for all build processes and setup scripts.
 Whenever we refer to the `work` directory, it will refer to `C:\work`.
 You can change this to whatever is convenient for you, but note that many setup files have hardcoded references to `C:\work`, so changing this won't run without a lot of adjustments.

-If for whatever reason you still don't want to use `C:\work`, you might want to consider creating a symbolic link at `C:\world` to your actual development folder.
+If for whatever reason you still don't want to use `C:\work`, you might want to consider creating a symbolic link at `C:\work` to your actual development folder.
 This might save you some work.

 ### Command Prompt